 There is another serious implication of these rules for the dissertation student: the financial implication.
 Students must expect that they will be required to register for the equivalent of a one-credit course for each semester during which they are working on completing the dissertation.
 Moreover, university regulations require that the student must be registered for full dissertation guidance during the semester when the dissertation proposal is submitted, and during the semester when the dissertation is submitted for committee approval; not even the extenuating circumstances set out above can alter this.
 Moreover, students must also be aware that under current rules the University does not regard a leave of absence as constituting full-time student status, and therefore will not certify such for the purposes of postponing repayment of student loans.
 It is vital that all graduate students plan ahead financially for these circumstances.
-The Department tries to support students during the final stages of writing; to that end, each year, dissertating students are invited to apply for a scholarship to cover their one-credit per semester of tuition.
-The number of scholarships available does vary, but is usually sufficient to provide for all students who are not otherwise receiving tuition from the University.
+The Department tries to support students during the final stages of writing but cannot guarantee it; to that end, each year, dissertating students are invited to apply for a scholarship to cover their one-credit per semester of tuition.